operate-first/operations/incident-management/configure-prometheus-alerts.md

 Depending on your receiver type, you will add it under the `receivers` field with a suitable name.
 For more information on the various receivers supported by Prometheus and how they are defined, you can refer to the documentation [here](https://prometheus.io/docs/alerting/latest/configuration/#receiver).

 6. Submit a PR with all the above changes to our `operate-first/apps` repo.
-Once it is successfully merged, you should be able to confirm and view your alerting rules here: http://prometheus-portal-opf-monitoring.apps.zero.massopen.cloud/alerts!